 Elkonin Boxes

-This example shows several ways teachers can use Elkonin boxes to teach phonemic awareness.
-These examples were adapted from Blachman et al. (2000).
+These example shows several ways teachers can use Elkonin boxes to teach phonemic awareness:

 This website offers teachers several Elkonin box templates for various target words.